jaroddev/First-class-function-examples/README.md

  - Design patterns

-I still find myself lacking practice as I often make bad design/coding mistakes, mistakes that could be avoided if experienced a bit more.
+I still find myself lacking practice as I often make bad design/coding mistakes, even though they could easily be avoided with more experience.

 ## Resource used
 Though the code was updated a bit, the code mainly provides from a video on Youtube.